At my parents house, I’ve stored a large stack of scrapbooks filled with keepsakes from all the family trips we took when I was a kid.

 I purchased 3 blocks of British chocolate (with flavours like Eton Mess, Summer Pudding, and Apple Crumble) and took them back as a souvenir for Rob and I to enjoy.
 It was a great way to take a little piece of the UK back with me.

 5. Use a blog instead of a physical journal

-All my old travel journals are stored in a suitcase at my parents house, which I’ve kept as souvenirs of my past travels.
-It’s one of the things that I just can’t bear to throw away for sentimental reasons, but is just sitting there taking up space.
+I’ve kept all my old travel journals as souvenirs of my past travels.
+I just can’t bear to throw them away for sentimental reasons, but they are just sitting in a cupboard taking up space.